Teen Stress Skills

 - between the ages of 15 and 17

-- able to participate in a 90-minute group during one late afternoon / early evening
+- able to participate in a weekly group that meets for 1 hour and 15 minutes during one late afternoon / early evening

 Schedule and Curriculum